Cuba Fast Facts

 January 1961 - The United States and Cuba end diplomatic relations.

-April 1961 - The US backs Cuban exiles in an unsuccessful attempt to invade Cuba at the Bay of Pigs.
+April 1961 - The United States backs Cuban exiles in an unsuccessful attempt to invade Cuba at the Bay of Pigs.

-October 1962 - The US discovers that the Soviet Union is building missile installations in Cuba.
-The standoff ends with the Soviet Union withdrawing the missiles and the US promising not to invade Cuba.
+October 1962 - The United States discovers that the Soviet Union is building missile installations in Cuba.
+The standoff ends with the Soviet Union withdrawing the missiles and the United States promising not to invade Cuba.

 1977 - The US Interests Section in Havana is opened.